Class MergedMessageStream<M extends Message>

 Any previously registered callback is replaced with the given callback.

 The callback is called on an arbitrary thread, and it should keep work performed on this thread to a minimum as this may interfere with other callbacks handled by the same thread.
-Any exception thrown by the callback will result in the stream completing with this exception as the error.
+Any exception thrown by the callback will result in the stream completing with this exception as the error, unless the callback was called to indicate completion.

 Specified by: